sergio-ridaura/project-template-rust/docs/SECURITY.md

 To keep your project secure, we recommend:

 - **Update dependencies**: Keep all project dependencies updated to the latest stable versions.
-- **Code review**: Perform regular reviews of the code and configuration files to identify potential vulnerabilities.
+- **Code review**: Perform regular reviews of code and configuration files to identify potential vulnerabilities.
+- **Security testing**: Implement automated security tests to detect common vulnerabilities.
-- **Continuous monitoring**: Use monitoring and security analysis tools to detect and respond to threats in real time.
+- **Continuous monitoring**: Use security monitoring and analysis tools to detect and respond to threats in real time.

 ### Acknowledgements